-Once the operating theatre is ready for you, the anaesthetic nurse will take you into the theatre and help you to move on to the operating table.
+Once the Operating Theatre is ready for you, the Anaesthetic Nurse/ Technician will take you into the theatre.
 The room temperature may feel a bit colder, so please inform the staff and they will address this.

-If you are having a general anaesthetic, or intravenous sedation, the anaesthetist and assistant will prepare you for this.
-This may include all or some of the following placing sticky dots on your chest for heart monitoring, oxygen mask placed on your face and a drip inserted into your arm for your anaesthetic.
+If you are having a general anaesthetic, or intravenous sedation, the Anaesthetist and Assistant will prepare you for this.
+This will include placing sticky dots on your chest for heart monitoring, oxygen mask placed on your face and a drip inserted into your arm for your anaesthetic.